 Whitening toothpastes claim to whiten teeth, but they do so at an expense.
 They vary from slightly abrasive to very abrasive.
 They may appear to make your teeth whiter by removing stains, but some are abrasive enough to remove enamel, which makes these toothpastes a very poor long-term solution.

 There are a few different methods for whitening your teeth in the office.
-We can whiten them from the outside-in or the inside-out.
+If you’re based in the UK, you can check out teeth whitening London to whiten your teeth for you.
+In our office, we can whiten them from the outside-in or the inside-out.
 The inside-out method, which is known as internal bleaching, is only an option for teeth that have previously had root canal treatment.

 This means that the color of the teeth is lightened by placing a whitening solution on the outside of the teeth.
 This is also known as “laser” or “power” whitening.
 We will put a rubber seal around your teeth to protect your gums.
 Then, the whitening gel is painted onto your teeth and a special, bright light is pointed at them.
 This light speeds up the whitening process.
 The procedure takes one to two hours.